PiersonCourtois/CSC310Project/README.md

 ![2023-03-21_21-26](https://user-images.githubusercontent.com/120692984/226786005-b026204d-fec2-415d-827c-d6e163b080f9.png)

 After running the program, if no data is detected, it will start parsing through the ICS file to create the data file.
 Here it will find every assignment then ask the user to input how many points that assignment is worth.
+Now, whenever the program is launched, it will read from the data file and not the ICS file.

 ![2023-03-21_21-29](https://user-images.githubusercontent.com/120692984/226786411-ee00d938-6db7-4fed-b6e5-7631b7ab361b.png)

 After that, it will read the data from the data file and turn them into Java objects.
 The class objects are shown and the user can select a class to look through by typing in the corresponding number.

 ![2023-03-21_21-31](https://user-images.githubusercontent.com/120692984/226786707-f642eff3-a932-46b0-9f19-2f7407afe37e.png)